chhephd/to-do-list/resume.md

 Algorithm development in smart home system for health and wellness.

-Data visulization and user communication of indoor air quality
+Index and Data visulization and user communication of indoor air quality

-Testing platform development
+Develop a full capacity, flexible testing flatform for fast prototype